The Bolaven Plateau: Caffeine, Waterfalls and Wonderful Wat Phou

-The Bolaven Plateau gets it name from the Laven people, an ethnic tribe from the area.
-It is a spectacular natural area with waterfalls, vast forests, canyons, coffee plantations, and much more.
-Given the incredible natural landscape one could just get swept away by staring into the sunset.
+The Bolaven Plateau gets it name from the Laven ethnic tribe.
+It is a spectacular natural area of Laos with waterfalls, vast forests, canyons and coffee plantations.

 Breakfast at Tad Fane Waterfalls

-Having just come out of the world-of-dreams, you’re still unsure if you are fully awake as you sit on the second story terrace listening to the rhythmic sound of the water and staring at the twin waterfalls plummeting downwards.
+Having just come out of the world-of-dreams and still unsure if you are fully awake as you sit on the second story terrace of a charming café.
+While enjoying a hearty breakfast and coffee, you can listen to the rhythmic sound of the water from the adjacent twin waterfalls plummeting downwards.
 As you slowly become more aware of the world around, it’s time to get excited about a day of natural beauty ahead.

 Tad Champee Waterfalls

 A relatively precarious set of stairs leads you down to a small raft that’s attached to a rope.
-Sitting on the raft you can pull yourself along the river up to the bottom of the wide Champee Waterfall.
-Seeing it tower above you as your raft wobbles to and fro, and feeling your body vibrate from the sheer power of water hitting water is one of the coolest experiences of the day.
+Sitting on the raft, you can pull yourself along the rope up the river to the bottom of the wide waterfall.
+Seeing it tower above you as your raft wobbles to and fro, and feeling your body vibrate from the sheer power of water hitting water, is one of the coolest experiences of the day.

 Sinouk Coffee Resort